camilalcosta/send_excel_telegram/README.md

 Crie o seu bot no telegram utilzando o @BotFather
-No script vba substitua o TOKEN do meu bot pelo seu Start Conversations in your new Telegram Bot (type more messages)
+No script vba substitua o TOKEN do meu bot pelo seu